and-lz/avp/readme.md

 # AVP Project

-AVP (Automatic Video Pool) is a web-based tool for displaying and shuffling multiple videos in a dynamic grid layout.
-It is designed for quick video previews and auto-shuffling, making it ideal for video pool management, live events, or creative video displays.
+AVP (Automatic Video Pool) is a lightweight, browser-based tool for dynamically displaying and shuffling multiple videos in a responsive grid layout.
+Designed for simplicity and accessibility, AVP is perfect for video pool management, live events, creative displays, and more.
+With no build process required, users can run the project directly from their file system using the `file://` protocol, making it ideal for quick setups and offline use.

+### Keywords

+- Video Grid
+- Video Shuffle
+- Dynamic Video Layout
+- Video Pool Management
+- Live Events
+- Creative Video Displays
+- Video Wall
+- Video Collage
+- Browser-Based Video Tool
+- No Build Process
+- File Protocol Support
+- JavaScript Video Tool
+- HTML5 Video
+- Responsive Video Grid
+- Lightweight Video Manager
+- Offline Video Tool
+- Video Presentation
+- Video Kiosk
+- Video Scrubbing
+- Video Pinning

 ### Features